christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 **Chapter 10: The Alexandrian School**
 - 10.1 Serapis Cult
 - 10.2 Religion as an Operating System for the Ancient World
+- 10.3 Buddhism
-- 10.3 Judaism
+- 10.4 Judaism
-- 10.4 Location of Ancient Jerusalem (Hiero-Solyma)
+- 10.5 Location of Ancient Jerusalem (Hiero-Solyma)
-- 10.5 Modern Jews
+- 10.6 Modern Jews

 ### Part 5: The Flavian Dynasty and the Creation of Christianity